Isaiah Dorman: Aftermath

 Dorman's body was found just out of the timber, near Charley Reynolds's and he was buried on the Reno Battlefield.
 It was reinterred in 1877 at Custer National Cemetery.

 In Quartermaster Nowlan's official report on the 7th's 1876 Campaign, an item of $62.50 is listed as being owed to Dorman for services rendered in June 1876.
 A man named Isaac McNutt, who was a handyman at Ft Rice, attempted to claim the wages; but his claim was dismissed for lack of proof of connection.
 Dorman's Indian widow could not be found and the account may be still drawing interest somewhere in the Army bureaucracy.

 Depiction in Popular Culture

-In the 1991 television mini-series on the American Broadcast Company, Son of the Morning Star, a Black man is seen fighting under Marcus Reno's command.
+In the 1991 television mini-series on the American Broadcasting Company, Son of the Morning Star, a Black man is seen fighting under Marcus Reno's command.
 He is swarmed by Indians, killed, and scalped.
 This is in keeping with some accounts of Isaiah's death.